BinPy/BinPy/README.md

-NOR1.B.connect(NOR2.C)	#Connecting input of first NOR with output of second NOR NOR2.A.connect(NOR1.C)	#Connecting input of second NOR with output of first NOR myClock1.A.connect(NOR1.A)	#Connecting output of myClock1 which is 'R' with input of first NOR myClock2.A.connect(NOR2.B)	#Connecting output of myClock1 which is 'S' with input of first NOR myClock1.start() myClock2.start()
+NOR1.B.connect(NOR2.C)	#Connecting input of first NOR with output of second NOR NOR2.A.connect(NOR1.C)	#Connecting input of second NOR with output of first NOR myClock1.A.connect(NOR1.A)	#Connecting output of myClock1 which is 'R' with input of first NOR myClock2.A.connect(NOR2.B)	#Connecting output of myClock2 which is 'S' with input of second NOR myClock1.start() myClock2.start()